 - Search facility – find average price, sales volumes and property type for a specified location over a defined period of time

 Our HPI is recognised as an official statistic and in accordance with the code of practice is released each month on the 20th working day at 9:30am.
 Our HPI Calendar provides notice of our publications 12 months in advance.
-For more information on our HPI and the methodology applied, please see our FAQs and Land Registry HPI Methodology.
-For information regarding work with the four official producers of house price statistics, which includes working towards a single definitive UK HPI, please see our latest house price notification.
+For more information on our HPI and the methodology applied, please see our FAQs and HPI Methodology.
+For information about work with the four official producers of house price statistics, which includes working towards a single definitive UK HPI, please see our latest house price notification.
 This collaborative approach would hopefully allow the publishing of consistent HPI data at a national, regional and sub-regional level across the UK.
 Please look out for more information on this in future blogs from us.